-Perhaps you can already gauge our enthusiasm for the subject – but we’ve literally written the guide book on how to have the time of your life on Koh Samui.
-Dive in to Koh Samui’s best – The Koh Samui Guide gives you 174 pages of food, drink and things to do, plus perfect preparation, island advice and crucial safety tips:
+Perhaps you can already gauge my enthusiasm for the subject – but I’ve literally written the guidebook on how to have the time of your life on Koh Samui.
+Dive into Koh Samui’s best – The Koh Samui Guide gives you the total sum of my 15 years’ Samui expertise.
+Use it to jump into the island’s very best food, drink and things to do, plus get perfect preparation and crucial safety tips.

 Christmas sunrise and sunset?

 Time your Christmas morning coffee, and sunset champagne, just right: